-How to replace a radiator in your home
+How to change a radiator in your home

 In this post, we’ll explore how to replace a radiator in your home.